-- Leave the crock pot on medium, and keep your plastic wrap handy.
+- Leave the Crock-Pot on medium, and keep your plastic wrap handy.

-- Weigh out 30 ounce of distilled water on your digital scale and add this to the crock pot of soap paste.
+- Weigh out 30 ounce of distilled water and cetrimonium chloride (if using) on your digital scale and add this to the crock pot of soap paste.
 Go ahead and just dump it all in at once.
 Stir a bit.
 (It will not mix together much.)
 Cover your crock pot tightly with plastic wrap and allow the soap to continue cooking on medium heat for another hour or two.
 After an hour or two, you will be able to see that it is progressing, and you may want to stir every hour or so.

-- Soap paste takes quite a long time to completely dissolve in water--generally 15–24 hours.
+- Soap paste takes quite a long time to completely dissolve in water—generally 15–24 hours.

 - Here is my approach to dealing with this long wait for complete dilution: After your soap paste has cooked in the distilled water for an hour or two and is progressing nicely, turn off the crock pot and go to bed for the night, or go out shopping for the day, or just otherwise forget about it for a good ten hours or longer.
 (It works out nicely if you have initiated dilution right around bedtime.)
 Be sure the crock pot remains tightly covered with plastic wrap.